MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Configure-AD-FS-Extranet-Smart-Lockout-Protection.md

 **What happens if ESL is enabled and the bad actor has a user's password?**

 A: The typical goal of the brute force attack scenario is to guess a password and successfully sign in.
 If a user is phished or if a password is guessed, then the ESL feature doesn't block the access since the sign-in meets successful criteria of a correct password plus new IP.
 The bad actors IP would then appear as a familiar one.
-The best mitigation in this scenario is to clear the user's activity in AD FS and to require Multi Factor Authentication for the users.
+The best mitigation in this scenario is to clear the user's activity in AD FS and to require multi factor authentication for the users.
 You should install Azure AD Password Protection to ensure guessable passwords don't get into the system.

 **If my user has never signed in successfully from an IP and then tries with a wrong password a few times, will they be able to sign in once they finally type their password correctly?**